 - Grade – Road grade can help to increase your gas mileage or it can kill it.
 For example, your gas mileage will increase progressively as you travel from uphill to a flat road grade to downhill.

-- Wind – Did you ever notice that a flight from the East Coast to the West Coast takes less time than the same exact flight in the opposite direction?
+- Wind – Did you ever notice that a flight from the West Coast to the East Coast takes less time than the same exact flight in the opposite direction?
 Why you ask?
 Because of the wind direction.
 The tailwind when flying from West to East pushes the plane.
 This creates less wind resistance for the plane which decreases the flight time and increases its gas mileage.
 The same is true when driving an RV.
 If you are driving into the wind your gas mileage will suffer and if you drive with a tailwind and it will improve.